stfc/PSyclone/doc/user_guide/psyir.rst

 If an argument is inserted directly (via the children list) then it is assumed that this is not a named argument.
-If the top node of an argument is replaced then it is assumed that this argument is no longer a named argument.
+If the top node of an argument is replaced by removing and inserting a new node then it is assumed that this argument is no longer a named argument.
+If it is replaced with the `replace_with` method, it has a `keep_name_in_context` argument to chose the desired behaviour (defaults to True).
 If arguments are re-ordered then the names follow the re-ordering.

 The names of named arguments can be accessed via the `argument_names` property.
 This list has an entry for each argument and either contains